Jimmie Johnson: 2015

 Returning to Daytona, Johnson started 12th and led 35 laps before finishing second to Dale Earnhardt Jr., in a repeat of the Talladega race.
-At Kentucky, Johnson started sixth and ran inside the Top 10 for most of the night, finishing ninth.
-At the second stop in Pocono, Johnson, along with two of his Hendrick teammates, Jeff Gordon, and Dale Earnhardt, Jr, took advantage of several cars running out of fuel to finish in the Top 6 (Gordon finished third, Dale Jr. took fourth, Johnson grabbed sixth).
-At Watkins Glen, despite suffering two penalties (lap 3: Overshooting the entrance to the inner loop, and caution No. 1 (lap 26–28): Speeding through pit road) Johnson rallied to finish 10th.
-He wasn't so lucky at Michigan, late in the race, he got loose and spun in turn 3, and damaged the splitter on his car, resulting in a 39th-place finish (10 laps down).
-He rebounded at Bristol by finishing 4th but had bad luck once more at Darlington.
+At Kentucky, Johnson started sixth and ran inside the top-ten for most of the night, finishing ninth.
+At the second stop in Pocono, Johnson, along with two of his Hendrick teammates, Jeff Gordon and Dale Earnhardt Jr., took advantage of several cars running out of fuel to finish in the top six (Gordon finished third, Dale Jr. took fourth, and Johnson grabbed sixth).
+At Watkins Glen, despite suffering two penalties (lap 3: Overshooting the entrance to the inner loop, and caution No. 1 (lap 26–28): Speeding through pit road), Johnson rallied to finish tenth.
+He wasn't so lucky at Michigan, as late in the race, he got loose and spun in turn 3, and damaged the splitter on his car, resulting in a 39th-place finish (ten laps down).
+He rebounded at Bristol by finishing fourth, but had bad luck once more at Darlington.
 He spun out on lap 134 in turn 4, bringing out the seventh caution, and was never a real threat.
-He ended up 19th.
-He was able to recover a bit for a ninth-place finish at Richmond and started 1st in the Chase in a three-way tie between him, Kyle Busch, and Matt Kenseth.
+He ended up nineteenth.
+He was able to recover a bit for a ninth-place finish at Richmond and started first in the Chase in a three-way tie between him, Kyle Busch, and Matt Kenseth.

 Johnson opened up the Chase in a rough way.
-At Chicagoland, he blew a left front tire early in the race but was able to charge through the field to salvage an 11th-place finish.
-He also was the subject of controversy when he made contact with Kevin Harvick on a three-wide pass that led to Harvick cutting a left rear tire, leaving Harvick with a 42nd-place finish.
+At Chicagoland, he blew a left front tire early in the race but was able to charge through the field to salvage an eleventh-place finish.
+He was also the subject of controversy when he made contact with Kevin Harvick on a three-wide pass that led to Harvick cutting a left rear tire, leaving Harvick with a 42nd place finish.

 At Loudon, Johnson finished sixth after blowing a tire in the third position.
 At Dover, his Chase hopes came to an end when his car broke a driveline, leading him to finish 36 laps down in 41st place.
-At the fall race at Texas Johnson won, passing Brad Keselowski with 4 laps to go.
+At the fall race at Texas, Johnson won, passing Brad Keselowski with four laps to go.
 This marked his fourth consecutive win in the fall race, and third consecutive win on that track, having also won the spring race.
 That victory also marked the 75th of his NASCAR Cup Series career, putting him one race win short of tying Dale Earnhardt's career wins.
-Also in the process, he snapped a 20-race-winless-streak.
+Also in the process, he snapped a twenty-race winless streak.

 Johnson finished fifth at Phoenix, and for the third year in a row, he finished ninth at Homestead.
-Also in the process, he edged out Ryan Newman by one point to finish 10th in the final standings.
+Also in the process, he edged out Ryan Newman by one point to finish tenth in the final standings.
 With the retirement of his teammate and mentor, Jeff Gordon, Johnson assumed the active wins record with 75.